anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 ### Container Isolation in Kubernetes Cluster
 #### Namespaces
-Kernel namespaces should be used to provide process level isolation within a Kubernetes cluster.
-There are different types of kernel namespaces like PID and network.
-The default is to allocate one namespace per container application, in case several applications can be deployed in the same cluster.
+Kubernetes namespaces should be used to provide process level isolation within a Kubernetes cluster.
+Kubernetest namespaces can be used to isolate different types of workloads like Development, Production or Test.
+The default is to allocate one namespace per Containerised Network Function (CNF).